Let’s say you are new to the idea of eating raw foods and you don’t know where to begin.

-Natural whole foods are any type food that you eat in its natural state.
+Natural whole foods are any type of food that you eat in its natural state.
 In other words – it hasn’t been tampered with in any way – hasn’t been cooked, refined, pickled, bottled, preserved, sweetened, flavoured, processed, canned, or mixed.

-You will get the most benefits by avoiding eating processed or refined foods and concentrating on eating whole foods, in their natural state; any kind of tampering with food (including cooking) is detrimental to its quality.
+You will get the most benefits by avoiding processed or refined foods and concentrating on whole foods, in their natural state; any kind of tampering with food (including cooking) is detrimental to its quality.

 – Reduce fat intake

 Because of their complexity, fatty foods are the most difficult foods to digest.
-Fat is stored in our bodies as body fat, and when eaten in excess, fat accumulates along the arterial walls.

 The most progressive health experts and most credible research done in the world, such as those conducted by T. Colin Campbell and featured in the China Study, have suggested we keep the fat levels below 15% (of percentage of calories).